MonadNomads/PathFinder/README.md

 # PathFinder
-Find your way in a multi-level maze with randomy behaving elevators!
+Find your way in a multi-level maze with randomly behaving elevators!